Lisa2626/Fantasio/README.md

 - Prerequisites:

 Ensure you have Python >=3.6 and pip installed on your machine (make sure of the version).
-You can check this by running:
+Check this by running:

 `python --version`

 `pip --version`

-You also need the following libraries: matplotlib, astropy, pandas, numpy, scipy, astropy If you don't have them, an error will appears and you can used pip install to install them.
+You also need the following libraries: matplotlib, astropy, pandas, numpy, and scipy.
+If you don't have them, an error will appears and you can used pip install to install them.
-The best is to create a virtual environment with all of the required library.
+Tip: It is recommended to create a virtual environment and install all required library.

 - How to run the code?